 Leadership is found in anyone with influence, regardless of their position.
 All of these principles apply to being a leader at any level of an organization.

-Enduring strategy is competence.
+Enduring strategy is competence people recognize.
 While change is inevitable and embracing it is important, it’s critical to maintain an enduring strategy.
 Faulty strategy is faulty leadership.

+A leader’s greatest influence on teammate decisions is the culture they build.
 Culture is the great multiplier.
-A leader’s actions, attitudes, and philosophies emanate beyond their individual teammate interactions.
+A leader’s values and philosophies emanate beyond their individual teammate interactions.

 Excessive procedure and rules hurt culture.
 People put their hearts into their work when their behavior is motivated by their aspirations, not from following rules.
 The more a team can accomplish through personal interactions and team synergy, the less reliant on procedures and tools the team will be.

 Evidence beats theory.
 “If a picture is worth 1000 words, a prototype is worth 1000 meetings.” – David and Tom Kelley, Founder and Partner of IDEO

 Innovation is based on merit, not hierarchy.
 Be humble and stay flat, because ego and command-and-control management hurt innovation.